pytorch-fdn/ambassador-program/ambassador/REVIEWER_GUIDE.md

 ## 📊 Step 4: How the Final Decision Works

-A separate workflow runs every 2 hours to process nominations.
+A scheduled workflow runs every 2 hours to process nominations.
 It will:

 1. Collect all unique `Score: X` comments from reviewers
 2. Calculate the **average score**